Clemson, South Carolina: Education

+K-12 education

-The city of Clemson is in the school district of Pickens County.
+The portion of Clemson within Pickens County is in the Pickens County School District, which covers the entire county.
 Students living in the city of Clemson attend Clemson Elementary School, RC Edwards Middle School and D.W.
 Daniel High School.

 Clemson Elementary School was originally called the Calhoun-Clemson School and was on College Avenue.
-In 1964, the school burned down, destroying everything but the cafeteria.
-The school was rebuilt on Frontage Road and was named Maggie Morrison Elementary School.
-The old building was renamed the Morrison annex and was used to house the primary grades.
+In 1964, the school burned down, destroying everything but the cafeteria, and the newer first and second grade wing, a separate building.
+The school was rebuilt on Frontage Road and was named Margaret Morrison Elementary School.
+The once segregated Calhoun Colored School was renamed Morrison annex and was used to house the primary grades and self-contained resource students.
 After the schools had outgrown their buildings, construction began in 1999 on a new school building on Berkeley Drive.
 This is now the site of the current Clemson Elementary.
 Clemson Elementary colors are orange and blue, and its mascot is the tiger cub.

-RC Edwards was built and opened in 1971.
+RC Edwards was built and opened in 1971, and named for the President of Clemson University.
 It currently educates sixth-, seventh- and eighth-graders.
-The campus is between the cities of Central and Six Mile, and has about 800 students.
+The campus is located in Central, and has about 800 students.
 Its colors are purple and white, and the mascot is the panther.

 The current D.W.
 Daniel High School was constructed in 2010 and had its first class enter the doors for the 2012–2013 school year.
-The school is named after David Wistar Daniel, a professor at Clemson University, who was invested in the public school system and spent many years on the South Carolina Board of Education.
+The school is named after David Wistar Daniel, a professor at Clemson College, who was invested in the public school system and spent many years on the South Carolina Board of Education.
 It recently was named one of the best regular public schools in the state by US News magazine.
 Its colors are blue and gold, and the mascot is the lion.
 The school is well known for its football team.
 In the 2013–2014 season, the team ended the year 14 wins to one loss, which occurred in the 3A State Championship against Myrtle Beach High School.

+The portion of Clemson in Anderson County is in Anderson School District 4.

+Colleges and universities

+Clemson is adjacent to Clemson University, and is identified with it; in 2015, the Princeton Review cited the town of Clemson as ranking #1 in the United States for "town-and-gown" relations with its resident university.

+As the university is not in the City of Clemson corporate limits, the university does not have to abide by City of Clemson municipal ordinances nor receive permission to do any undertaking from the City of Clemson.
+The South Carolina General Assembly designated Clemson University as a "municipal corporation" in 1894.

+In 2019, Mollie R. Simon of the Greenville News wrote that the growth of the university has caused a disruption in the relationship between the municipal government and the university.